dracor-org/dracor-api/README.md

 ```

 ### cleanup

-Removes all loaded and prepared packages and files.
-It is like a `git reset` but
-without restoring the source code.
-It will remove the `develop/` and the `build/` directory.
+Removes the `develop/` and the `build/` directory.

 ## Installation

-You can install the package in an eXist database.
-For development purposes
+You can install the XAR package built with `ant xar` via the dashboard of any
-`ant devel` is recommended.
+eXist DB instance.

+For development purposes use `ant devel`.